 The amount of any dividends payable by Chesswood is at the discretion of its board of directors, is evaluated on an ongoing basis, and may be revised subject to business circumstances and expected capital requirements depending on, among other things, Chesswood's earnings, financial requirements for its operating entities, growth opportunities, the satisfaction of applicable solvency tests for the declaration and payment of dividends and other conditions existing from time to time.

 OUTLOOK

-We have many growth initiatives underway at Chesswood, as each of our businesses focuses on the opportunities its market presents.
+We continue to focus on the growth initiatives underway at Chesswood, as each of our businesses focuses on the opportunities its market presents.